Forbidden Rice

 Scale

-If serving without additional sauces I add the following for a little more flavor.
+If serving without additional sauces I add the following for more flavor

 • 1/4 cup shallot – minced